If your hearing aid is broken, don’t despair as we’ll repair

 Are all hearing aids repairable?

-In certain circumstances, we may not be able to source the required replacement part for your hearing aid.
+If your hearing aid is older than five-years, the manufacturer or repair centre may not be able to source the required replacement part for your hearing aid.
 This may occur for older models where parts are obsolete.
 In these instances, we will advise you and return the hearing aid to you unrepaired.